Fluctuating landscapes and heavy tails in animal behavior: Discussion

-We have used a physics approach to shed light on biological phenomena, leveraging statistical mechanics as a framework for thinking about the effect of slowly-varying internal states on animal behavior.
-Simultaneously, the observations from animal behavior also inspired new physics, leading to general results regarding the emergence of heavy tails in slowly-driven potential landscapes, a result that we believe is relevant to a wide range of natural systems in chemistry, biology, or finance (see, e.g., \cite{Szabo1980,Condamin2008,Benichou2014,Benichou2015,Ghusinga2017,Chicheportiche2013,deWit2022} and references therein).
+In conclusion, we have used a physics approach to shed light on animal behavior, leveraging statistical mechanics as a framework for thinking about the effect of slowly-varying modulation, either environmental or by internal states.
+Concurrently, observations from animal behavior inspired new physical results regarding the emergence of heavy tails in slowly-driven potential landscapes, which are generally relevant to a wide range of fields in chemistry, biology, or finance (see, e.g., \cite{Szabo1980,Condamin2008,Benichou2014,Benichou2015,Ghusinga2017,Chicheportiche2013,deWit2022} and references therein).